crate/cratedb-guide/docs/admin/clustering/multi-node-setup.md

 CrateDB requires a [quorum] of nodes before a master can be elected.
 A quorum ensures that the cluster does not elect multiple masters in the event of a network partition (also known as a [split-brain] scenario).

-CrateDB (versions 4.x and above) will automatically determine the ideal [quorum size][quorum size], but if you are using CrateDB versions 3.x and below, you must manually set the quorum size using the [discovery.zen.minimum_master_nodes] setting.
-For a three-node cluster, you must declare all nodes to be master-eligible.

 (metadata-gateway)=